Flag Burning With a Side of Potato Salad

 ASHEVILLE, N.C. — When the managers of a small bookstore in this Appalachian mountain town received a call from a distributor wondering if they could take in 22,000 books rejected by a Florida school district, it felt like a colossal ask.

-Subscribe to RSS - Asheville
+Subscribe to Asheville